 Best things to do in Hervey Bay and the Fraser Coast

-Finding bliss on Fraser Island is only the beginning.
+Finding bliss on K’gari (Fraser Island) is only the beginning.

 - February 2021

-Whether it’s exploring Fraser Island, encountering humpback whales, walking coastal trails, seeking adventure in the hinterland, or meeting Mary Poppins in a heritage town, Hervey Bay and the Fraser Coast have something for every getaway.
+Whether it’s exploring K’gari (Fraser Island), encountering humpback whales, walking coastal trails, seeking adventure in the hinterland, or meeting Mary Poppins in a heritage town, Hervey Bay and the Fraser Coast have something for every getaway.

 Meet the whales

 Even whales head to Hervey Bay when they need a well-earned break.
-Every year between July and late October, up to 8000 humpback whales choose the tranquil waters between Hervey Bay and Fraser Island to take a breather and nurse their young before continuing their epic journey to the Southern Ocean.
+Every year between July and late October, up to 8000 humpback whales choose the tranquil waters between Hervey Bay and K’gari (Fraser Island) to take a breather and nurse their young before continuing their epic journey to the Southern Ocean.
 This makes Hervey Bay one of the best places on the planet to get up close to these giants of the deep.
-It's also the world's first Whale Heritage Site opens in new window, with several operators running sustainable whale-watching tours opens in new window.
+It's also the world's first Whale Heritage Site, with several operators running sustainable whale-watching tours.